-The Deputy Safeguarding Leads are Mrs Kember (Deputy Head Teacher), Mrs Kane (SENCO) and Mrs Bennett (Willow Class Teacher).
+The Deputy Safeguarding Leads are Mrs Kember (Deputy Head Teacher) and Mrs Mead (School Office Co-ordinator).

-The Governors with responsibility for safeguarding in our school are Rev. Andy Hobbs and Claire Henning
+The Governor with responsibility for safeguarding in our school is Mr West.

 The Child Protection Policy is available on the policies section on our website.

 If you require any further information please contact the above named people via the school office.